BeAware-DeafAssistant/mobile/README.md

 * Fork this repo and Create a PR if you want to tackle any of the To Do's
 * This app follows the basic SwiftUI tutorials from different websites, and so you can go through the commit history to see each of the buildable stages.
-* You can use this code to create a deaf assistant with your own customizations
+* You can use this code to create a Deaf assistant with your own customizations